xeland314/xeland314/README.md

 <summary><strong>See the English version</strong></summary>
 <br>

-I'm a self-taught Full Stack developer with a deep passion and focus on Backend development.
+I'm a self-taught full-stack developer with a deep passion and focus on Backend development.
 I specialize in building robust and scalable APIs, using the **Python** and **Go** ecosystems to select the most suitable tool for each challenge.
 This allows me to switch from full-featured frameworks to more minimalist solutions depending on the project's requirements.

 I'm currently focused on:
 - Refining my API architecture.